Frequently Asked Questions

 My vehicle isn’t showing on the ask MID website, am I insured to drive?

-The MID can sometimes take a few days to update and show your vehicle as insured.
-As long as you have been issued a valid certificate of insurance you are covered to drive.
+The MID can sometimes take a few days to update.
+As long as you’ve been issued a valid certificate of insurance, you’re covered to drive.
+To avoid being challenged by the police, carry your insurance certificate with you.

 Why can’t I tax my vehicle around my renewal date?

-In order to tax your vehicle online you may require a valid cover note or certificate of insurance with more than 14 days active cover.
-If you have just set up a policy or are within 14 days of your renewal, you may not be able to purchase tax online as you may fall outside of the criteria.
-In this situation you may need to take your documentation and payment to a post office to obtain tax.
+To tax your vehicle online you may need a valid cover note or certificate of insurance with more than 14 days active cover.
+If you’ve just set up a policy or are within 14 days of your renewal, you may not be able to tax your vehicle online.
+Instead you can take your documentation and payment to a post office to get tax.

 If you need a replacement certificate of insurance you can request by emailing enquiries@insureyourmotor.com.